-- -d jobdir The jobdir is the directory containing the prepare file and the job.ctl file as describe in the previous section. - -b batchfile The batchfile is usually job.ctl as generated by the prepare script.
+- -d jobdir The jobdir is the directory containing the prepare file and the job. ctl file as describe in the previous section. - -b batchfile The batchfile is usually job.ctl as generated by the prepare script.
 (This file may be hand-edited to create custom runs outside of the prepare script.) - -AE This specifies to run all jobs as CR and AE.
 This is the default and need not be specified. - -DD This specifies to run all jobs as CR and DD.
 The jobs are generated as DD-style jobs, as opposed to AE. - -SE cfg This specifies to run all jobs using services, as generated by the prepare script.
 The parameter is the service config file as described above.
 When specified, the driver starts the services as configured, pauses a bit to let them start up, and generated every job with a dependency on one of the services. - -i time-in-sec If specified, this forces each AE to spend a minimum of the indicated time in it's initialization method (also a sleep).
 If not specified, the default is 10 seconds.
-The actual time is controlled by the -r (range) option. - -r time-in-sec This specifies the top range for initialization.
+The actual time is controlled by the -r (range) option. - -init\fail\cap count This sets the job property process\initialization\failures\cap to the the indicated value, to control the number of initialization failures to be tolerated before terminating the job.

+- -int\timeout seconds This sets the job property process\initialization\time\max to the indicated value, to control the time allowed in initialization before failure is reported. - -r time-in-sec This specifies the top range for initialization.
 The service will spend the time specified in -i, PLUS a random value from 1 to the time specified in -r in its initialization phase. - -IB The Job Process will leak memory in it's initialization phase until it is killed, hopefully by DUCC, but possibly by the operating system.
 Use with care.. - -PB The job Process will leak memory in it's processing phase until it is killed, hopefully by DUCC, but possibly by the operation system.
 Use with care. - -m size-in-gb Memory override.
 Use this value for all jobs, overriding the value in the generated meta-specification file. - -n max-Number-of-processes Max machine override.
 If specified, this overrides the configured process max from the job control file.
-Specify the max as 0 and no maximum will be submitted with the job, causing the scheduler to try to allocated the largest possible number of processes to the job. - -p time-in-seconds Generated the time-in-seconds as the maximum processing time for a work item.
-DUCC will terminate any work item that exceeds this time. - -w, -watch Submit every job with the wait\for\completion flag.
+Specify the max as 0 and no maximum will be submitted with the job, causing the scheduler to try to allocated the largest possible number of processes to the job. - -p time-in-seconds If specified the job property process\per\item\time\max, which sets a timeout on work items, is set to the indicated time. - -w, -watch Submit every job with the wait\for\completion flag.
 This runs the driver in multi-threaded mode, with each thread monitoring the progress of a job. - -x rate This specifies an expected error rate for execution phase in a job process, from 0-100 (a percentage).
 When specified, each job process uses a random number generator to determine the probability that is would crash, if if that probability is within the specified rate, it generates a random exception. - -y rate This specifies an expected error rate for initialization phase in a job process, from 0-100 (a percentage).
 When specified, each job process uses a random number generator to determine the probability that is would crash, if if that probability is within the specified rate, it generates a random exception.